309thEDDGE/tip/README.md

 # source activate tip-dev
 ```

+## Build in Conda Environment

-Now create a build directory and configure, then build the project
+Create a build directory and configure, then build the project
 ```shell
 mkdir build
 cd build